What does Tinkering mean?

 The definition above suggests that it’s about improving something by making changes to it.

-While we can easily imagine someone tinkering with a screw driver and an old toaster, let’s also consider how we could tinker with paint and brushes, paper cups and glue, an irrigation system, a 3-D printer, photo editing software (who’s spent hours editing a photo book or playing with Photoshop?), and ideas.
-This last one, ideas, is an extra fun one.
-Imagine a room full of creative thinkers with some sticky pads and Sharpies, and you get a clear picture of people tinkering with ways to make the world a better place.
+While we can easily imagine someone tinkering with a screwdriver and an old toaster in their garage, let’s also consider how we could tinker with paint and brushes, paper cups and glue, an irrigation system, a 3-D printer, photo editing software, and ideas themselves.

-When I think about a tinkerer, I envision a more expansive definition that looks like this:
+When I think about a tinkerer, I envision a more expansive definition:

 Tinkerer: one who experiments with materials and ideas to fully understand their capacities, and who further iterates on their learning to find better solutions to current problems.

 Tinkering is about hands-on experiences, learning from failures, and unstructured time to explore and invent.
-And through the processes of exploration and invention lies the potential for innovation.
+Through exploration and invention lies the potential for innovation.

-Now that we’ve covered the basics of tinkering, click here to read about why tinkering is important.
+Now that we’ve covered the basics of tinkering, click here to discover my favorite tinkering resources.

 What does “tinkering” mean to you?
 Do you make time for tinkering?